 If a doctor finds something that needs closer inspection, they may refer a person to a nephrologist for additional tests.

-- helping maintain blood sugar levels
+- help maintain blood sugar levels

-- helping promote a healthy weight
+- help promote a healthy weight

-- keeping the circulatory system strong
+- keep the circulatory system strong

 People can work with a physical trainer to create a personalized exercise program that works for them.